It might have been just another protest, another takeover of a university building in the turbulent Sixties. If it weren’t for the guns.

 JOHN MARCHAM: I was struck by how quickly the campus broke apart and how everyone realized it had been a gentlemen’s agreement under which the University had run.
 You could feel that the place was gradually losing its ability to do anything.
 A student would get up and interrupt a speaker and a committee would say, “This is heinous.
 You’re the last student who’s going to not be disciplined for doing this.”
 And the next one would be the same.
 The faculty just didn’t have the stomach for this stuff.

 WALTER LAFEBER: The student politics leading up the occupation were the kind where the farther out you were, the more likely you were to maintain control.
 The more extreme elements were increasingly taking over in both the African American and white student movements—which made them less rational, more driven by personal relationships, and more threatening to the kind of rational discourse that should be conducted at a university.
-You could see that discourse becoming unraveled.‘We voted, and the majority thought it was necessary to do something that would shock the University.
-The Straight was a good target.’
+You could see that discourse becoming unraveled.

 In February 1969, in the most shocking incident to date, Perkins was removed from the podium and physically shaken by two AAS members during a symposium on South Africa in Statler Auditorium.
 LaFeber recalls speaking to the president that evening.